hobbeskocha/winery-and-you/README.md

 ## Model Deployment and Live Demo Website

 To improve the usability of the trained models, a live demo website was built using Streamlit for the frontend and FastAPI for the backend.
+The website can be accessed [here](https://winery-and-you.streamlit.app/).

 Making use of Streamlit's intuitive API, an interactive website was created to allow users to input a customer's details and get back predictions on their subscription preferences.
 This frontend application was then deployed on Streamlit Community Cloud, for easy public access.